sebastjanm/gratitude-bee/docs/implementation/analytics.md

 # Gratitude Bee - Analytics Implementation

-This document describes how analytics work in Gratitude Bee.
-All analytics calculations are performed by a Supabase database function called `get_user_analytics`.
+This document describes the analytics feature in Gratitude Bee.
+Analytics calculations are performed by a Supabase database function called `get_user_analytics`.

 ## Data Source